Win Streak May Continue For Singapore Stock Market

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerChinesische Industriedaten im Fokus: Wall Street beendet Handel höher -- SMI letztlich stabil -- DAX geht fester in den Feierabend -- Börsen in Fernost schliessen mit unterschiedlichen Vorzeichen
+Börse aktuell - Live TickerNach Fed-Zinsentscheid: Wall Street schliesst stärker -- SMI und DAX beenden Handel im Plus -- Asiens Börsen letztlich mehrheitlich in Grün

-Der heimische Markt bewegte sich im Dienstagshandel seitwärts.
-Der deutsche Aktienmarkt notierte im Plus.
-Die Wall Street zeigte sich am Dienstag mit leichten Gewinnen.
-An den asiatischen Börsen waren am Dienstag unterschiedliche Vorzeichen auszumachen.
+Der heimische Aktienmarkt zeigte sich zur Wochenmitte stärker.
+Der deutsche Aktienmarkt notierte ebenfalls höher.
+Die US-Börsen zeigten sich am Mittwoch mit positiver Tendenz.
+Die asiatischen Börsen verbuchten mehrheitlich Gewinne.

 finanzen.net News